-In my view, it would have been ideal or optimal for patient at to have had his stent removed and to have had ureteroscopic lithotripsy two to four weeks later as stent-induced, ureteric relaxation by then would have been adequate to permit ureteroscopy.
-If it had been possible for patient at to be readmitted after such an interval, then all of his subsequent morbidity would have been avoided.
+In my view, it would have been ideal or optimal for removed and to have had ureteroscopic lithotripsy two to four weeks later as stent-induced, ureteric relaxation by then would have been adequate to permit ureteroscopy.
+If it had been possible for to be readmitted after such an interval, then all of his subsequent morbidity would have been avoided.
 It is in that regard that I have complete empathy for him.
 Unfortunately, that was not possible as he was then competing for readmission with scores of other patients waiting for longer periods with similar priorities.

 In my defence, I have been entirely aware of the morbidity, sometimes serious, associated with ureteric stents since the 1980s.
 Most substantively, I have used every available, additional operating session during those months in an attempt to reduce the waiting times for patients in similar situations, and have done so without remuneration.
 As a consequence, the total number of patients on my inpatient waiting list has been reduced from 275 on 28 April 2016 to 232 on 13 October 2016.
-Unlike from any colleagues whose sessions I used, I did not have any family holiday during that time.
+Unlike consequence, I have any family holiday during that time.
 To some degree as a consequence, I have not had the time to read every email sent to me each day, never mind resolve the issues raised.

-An email was sent to me advising me that had a holiday in information and that he was wondering whether he could have his surgery performed before then.
+An email was sent to me advising me that and a holiday in information and that he was wondering whether he could have his surgery performed before then.
 I was unable to facilitate that request.
-I did not read the email of the 05 May 2016 requesting that I contact Patient 84 to give him advice concerning his stent while on holiday.
-I did read the email of 17 June advising that ^{Patient 84} had had urinary infection and requesting his admission as soon as possible.
+I did not read the email of the 05 May 2016 requesting that I contact to give him advice concerning his stent while on holiday.
+I did read the email of 17 June advising that had had urinary infection and requesting his admission as soon as possible.
 Once again, other patients in an identical situation were waiting longer to have the same procedure.
-I was unaware that I had ignored numerous calls made by ^{Patient 84}.
+I was unaware that I had ignored numerous calls made by